Medical & Molecular Sciences Majors

 The interdisciplinary forensic science minor is designed to prepare students earning a Bachelor of Science degree in a life science or basic science for an entry-level position in the field of forensic science.
 In addition, this minor will appeal to students wanting a fundamental knowledge of forensic science who do not want a position as a forensic scientist.
 The minor provides students with an understanding of the judicial system, procedures for proper collection and preservation of physical evidence, laboratory skills, and knowledge about the methods of analysis of physical evidence.
 The minor requires a minimum of 18 credits.
 Students must earn grades of C- or higher in all required and elective courses.

-The interdisciplinary minor in Genetic Counseling is designed to help students who are interested in pursuing a career in genetic counseling are well prepared to meet the criteria for applying for an advanced degree (MS) in genetic counseling.
-Genetic counselors are professionals who have specialized education in genetics and counseling to provide personalized help patients may need as they make decisions about their genetic health.
-With the advances in genetic testing, the number of genetic counselors has grown by 85 percent since 2006.
-The minor requires a minimum of 23 credits.
+The interdisciplinary minor in Genetic Counseling is designed to help students interested in pursuing a career in genetic counseling become well prepared to meet the criteria to apply for an advanced degree (MS) in genetic counseling.
+Genetic counselors are professionals who have completed specialized education in genetics and counseling in order to provide the personalized medical guidance patients may need as they make decisions about their genetic health.
+With the genetic testing market size predicted to double from 2020 to 2030, the number of genetic counselors is expected to grow much faster than the average for all occupations according to the US Bureau of Labor Statistics(superscript 1 needs to be added).

 - National Society of Genetic Counselors